Badgerati/Pode/docs/Tutorials/Routes/Async/Overview.md

 - **Automatic OpenAPI Definition**: Routes defined with `Set-PodeAsyncRoute` can automatically generate OpenAPI documentation.
 This includes response types and callback details, making it easier to document and share your API.

-## Functions for Managing Async Tasks
+## Functions for Managing Async Route Tasks

 ### Add-PodeAsyncRouteGet